zNiGhTFuRyZNTT/flight-delay-predictor/README.md

 This setup allows secure communication between the frontend and backend while avoiding the SSL certificate issues on the VPS.

+## for local testing skip setting up the bridge.
 ## Local Development

 For local development, you can bypass the bridge API: